What is A Logic Gate - Beginner's GuideCreate Your Logic Gate Now

 The operation of every single logic gate can be easily understood and is similar to addition and multiplication that we already know in ordinary mathematics.
 A logic gate is identical to a light switch such that it is on when the output is one else off if the production is 0.
 Various electronic devices are given a form with logic gates, and they get used along with diodes, transistors, and relays.
 Some of the most widely used transistor families like TTL 7400 series from Texas Instruments and CMOS 4000 series got fabricated with the aid of small-scale logic gates.

-In this section, we will discuss in detail the seven basic logic gates:
+In this section, we will discuss in detail the seven basic logic gates and the truth table:

 You can list AND gate under the primary logic gate because you can realize some of the upcoming logic gates like NAND from it.
 It performs multiplication or the Dot (.) operation on the logical inputs.
 As it can be seen A and B are the two inputs fed to the terminals and O is kept as the output.
 When you carefully observe the truth table of AND gate, the output is high only when both the inputs are high else in other cases, the output is low.

 OR gate is an essential gate unlike AND as XOR and XNOR can be realized from it.
 OR gate performs simple addition or ‘+’ operation with the inputs.
 The output is low or 0 only when both the inputs are 0, and for the rest of the cases, the output is high or logical 1.

 NOT gate is the simplest among all the other logic gates.
 It performs an inversion operation over the single input.
 Only one terminal is available in NOT, and if the data is 1, the production is 0, and if the input is 0, the output is 1.